19 Best Colorants For Epoxy Resin

 best colorants for resin Color Shifting Mica Powder

 When mixed into resin, they give a unique and ever-changing character to your creations, shifting between two or more colors as the viewing angle or lighting conditions change.
+The first time I used holographic pigments, I was hooked.
+They are so pretty!

 The magic of mica powders lies in their ability to create a shimmering effect that adds depth and dimension to resin projects.